 About Us - Medical Student Education

-The Central Clinical School (CCS) coordinates teaching for medical students at a number of teaching and independent hospitals in a structured clinical teaching program.
+The Central Clinical School (CCS) coordinates teaching for medical students at a number of hospitals and community services in a structured clinical teaching program.
 The Central Clinical School program covers the final 3 clinical years of the course (Years 3B, 4C and 5D).

-The program is coordinated by Associate Professor Anne Powell along with the local site leaders, Associate Professor Laila Rotstein (Alfred Health), Associate Professor David Brewster (Cabrini Health), Associate Professor Debra Renouf (Peninsula Health) and Professor Geoffrey Metz (Epworth Healthcare).
+The program is coordinated by Associate Professor Anne Powell along with the local site leaders, Associate Professor Laila Rotstein (Alfred Health), Associate Professor David Brewster (Cabrini Health), Associate Professor Debra Renouf (Peninsula Health) and Associate Professor Indi Rasaratnam (Epworth Healthcare).

 The full suite of locations for the Central Clinical School programs can be found here - Education Clinical Sites

-Peninsula Health has the full complement of clinical rotations including General Practice, Women's and Children's health and Psychiatry.
-Psychiatry placements are also offered at Alfred Health.
+Peninsula Health has the full complement of clinical rotations during Year 4C, including General Practice, Women's and Children's health and Psychiatry, run in a unique longitudinal program.
+This is co-ordinated by Associate Professor Mio Dodic.
+Psychiatry placements are also offered at Alfred Health for students rotating through a variety of other Monash metro sites during their year.
+The psychiatry program is co-ordinated by Professor Jayashri Kulkarni and Dr Sarah Rotstein.

-Year 5D placements are offered at Alfred Health (including Sandringham and Caulfield hospitals), Peninsula Health, Epworth Hospital, Cabrini Health and the Victorian Institute of Forensic Science every six weeks across a diverse range of specialities.
-This is a Pre-Intern year that follows the apprenticeship model helping to prepare students for a smooth transition to their internship.
+Year 5D placements are offered at Alfred Health (including at the Sandringham and Caulfield hospitals), Peninsula Health, Epworth Hospital, Cabrini Health and the Victorian Institute of Forensic Science every six weeks across a diverse range of specialities.
+This is a Pre-Intern year that follows the apprenticeship model, helping to prepare student doctors for a smooth transition to their internships.